memgraph/docs/mage/create-a-new-module.md

 Start Memgraph and MAGE, and copy the module you developed into the `/usr/lib/memgraph/query_modules`.

-Instructions for a local Memgraph installation:
+Instructions for a local Memgraph installation (Debian/Ubuntu):
 ```
 sudo systemctl start memgraph
 cp python/random_walk.py /usr/lib/memgraph/query_modules/